articles

 5 Ways to Learn about Lunar New Year

-January 22, 2023, is the first day of the Lunar New Year and marks the beginning of the Year of the Rabbit.
-Those who are born in the Year of the Rabbit are said to be gentle, sensitive, well-liked, intelligent and lucky.
-Rabbit people tend to be introverted and naturally talented in diplomacy and negotiating.
-You were born in the Year of the Rabbit if you were born in 2011, 1999.
-1987, 1975, 1963 or 1951.
+February 17, 2026, is the first day of the Lunar New Year and marks the beginning of the Year of the Horse.
+Those who are born in the Year of the Horse are said to be independent, hardworking, adventurous and charismatic.

 Lunar New Year is celebrated by millions worldwide, not just in China, but also in other countries with large Chinese populations such as Taiwan, Hong Kong, and Singapore.
 To celebrate, people often decorate their homes with red lanterns and other symbols of luck and prosperity, exchange gifts, and participate in traditional activities such as dragon and lion dances.
 They may also eat special foods and attend parades and other cultural events.